RoaringCow/Sonify/README.md

 # Sonify
 A video sonification software built with rust.

+Warning: this project is not polished and may produce some static noise in the sound file.

 Note:
   This program only runs on linux and mac (if some dependencies are configured right).